FlowFuse/website/src/blog/2024/10/managing-node-red-instances-in-centralize-platfrom.md

 ## FlowFuse: Centralize Your Node-RED Management

 FlowFuse is a powerful platform designed to simplify the management of multiple Node-RED instances.
-By providing a centralized interface, FlowFuse enables users to streamline deployment, configuration, collaboration, and monitoring across various Node-RED projects and environments.
+By providing a centralized interface, FlowFuse enables users to manage, scale, secure, and collaborate on Node-RED solutions.

 ![Centralized Node-RED Management](./images/instances.png)
 *Image showing how multiple Node-RED instances are organized and managed under one roof.*